-- (76) In its plurality, the Reformation opened up new possibilities for women to take part in church life, especially in its early phase.
-The emphasis placed on the priesthood of all the faithful in the Reformation movements enabled women to recognise their opportunity to express themselves publicly in theological terms, to transcend their traditional roles, and to live out their vocations in new ministries within the Church. - (77) Nevertheless, the Reformation did not lead in a straight line to the ordination of women, or even consistently pave the way for it.
-The admission of women to pastoral and ordained ministry is, in the Churches of the Reformation, rather a development of modern times, especially of the 19th and 20th Centuries.
-Before this time, women in Protestant Churches were given new and in some cases leading functions, especially in Protestant religious movements (including pietism, puritanism, revivalism and Free Church denominations), which attached importance to the personal faith of the individual and to the charismatic equality of the faithful, and which primarily included and emphasised the ministry of proclamation.
+In its plurality, the Reformation opened up new possibilities for women to take part in church life, especially in its early phase.
+The emphasis placed on the priesthood of all the faithful in the Reformation movements enabled women to recognise their opportunity to express themselves publicly in theological terms, to transcend their traditional roles, and to live out their vocations in new ministries within the Church.

+Nevertheless, the Reformation did not lead in a straight line to the ordination of women, or even consistently pave the way for it.
+The admission of women to pastoral and ordained ministry is, rather, a development of modern times, especially of the 19th and 20th Centuries, with only few lines of continuity running to earlier epochs apart from the diaconate.
+Before this time, women were given new and in some cases leading functions, especially in Protestant religious movements (including pietism, puritanism, revivalism and Free Church denominations), which attached importance to the personal faith of the individual and to the charismatic equality of the faithful, and which primarily included and emphasised the ministry of proclamation.

-(78) The equal service of women in pastoral ministry in the Protestant regional churches was able to assert itself via several stages of underprivileged service relationships in periods of time that varied regionally in the second half of the 20th Century, but it was not until the mid-1970s that the equality of women in pastoral ministry was anchored and regulated by church law.
+The equal service of women in pastoral ministry in the Protestant regional churches was able to assert itself via several stages of underprivileged service relationships in periods of time that varied regionally in the second half of the 20th Century, but it was not until the mid-1970s that the equality of women in pastoral ministry was anchored and regulated by church law.
 The path frequently led via an "office sui generis", or a women's ministry (including parish assistant or vicar), whereby the difference via-à-vis the male minister was distinctly underlined due to the gender-specific attributions.
 Similar processes also led to the ordained ministry of women being recognised in some Free Churches from the 1970s onwards.
 The decision of the General Synod of the Church of England in 1992 to admit women as priests received particular attention in ecumenical circles.
 The unrestricted ordination of women to the apostolic ministry in the Church took place in the Old Catholic Church in 1994 via the introduction of the diaconate.

-(79) An often gradual process can be observed in all Churches which ultimately decided to ordain women and commission them in all ecclesiastical offices and ministries, whereby various ecclesiastical "women's offices" were created in order to be able to appoint women to tasks within the Church.
+An often gradual process can be observed in all Churches which ultimately decided to ordain women and commission them in all ecclesiastical offices and ministries, whereby various ecclesiastical "women's offices" were created in order to be able to appoint women to tasks within the Church.
 These encompassed the entire spectrum of the spiritual office, but without granting women complete equality.
 The recognition of women in ecclesiastical offices prevailed especially in those Churches where the proclamation mandate of women was taken seriously and fulfilled, or where a gift-orientated equality of rights was distinguished.
 A pneumatological accentuation of the theology of ministry played a decisive role in this process.
 This is certainly an ecumenical point of contact, including if gender equality is being struggled for to the present day in the Churches of the Reformation in a similar way as in different regions of the Roman Catholic Church.
-The worldwide Anglican Communion has been put to the test in view of the introduction of the ordination of women.
+The worldwide Anglican Communion has been put to the test in view of the introduction of the ordination of women; efforts will be necessary in church law in this regard in order to determine the extent to which regional arrangements can be made in order to open the ministry up to women.

-4.4 Developments in modern times
+4.4 Developments in Modern times